G4 Beijing–Hong Kong and Macau Expressway

-The Beijing–Hong Kong and Macau Expressway (北京－港澳高速公路 (北京－港澳高速公路)), designated as G4 and commonly referred to as the Jinggang'ao Expressway (京港澳高速公路) is a 2272.65 km-long expressway that connects the Chinese cities of Beijing and Shenzhen, in Guangdong province, at the border with Hong Kong.
+The Beijing–Hong Kong and Macau Expressway (北京－港澳高速公路 (北京－港澳高速公路)), designated as G4 and commonly referred to as the Jinggang'ao Expressway (京港澳高速公路) is a 2272.65 km-long expressway that connects the Chinese cities of Beijing and Shenzhen, in Guangdong province, at the border of Hong Kong.
 The expressway terminates at the Huanggang Port Control Point in Shenzhen, opposite the Lok Ma Chau border control point in Hong Kong.

 Route

 Beijing

 The expressway begins at the interchange with the southwestern section of 3rd Ring Road, known as Liuheqiao Bridge, in Beijing.
-It firstly heads west, passing through the 4th Ring Road at Yuegezhuang, and then approaches a heavily industrialized area, the Xidaokou area near Shougang.
+At first it heads west, passing through the 4th Ring Road at Yuegezhuang, and then approaches a heavily industrialized area, the Xidaokou area near Shougang.
 On the way out of Beijing the expressway passes through the famous Luguoqiao area, home of the Marco Polo Bridge and Wanping, marking where the Second Sino-Japanese War began in 1937.
 The expressway also links Beijing to the Zhoukoudian Peking Man cave, as well as Yunju Temple.

 The expressway is free of charge in Beijing urban area, and then becomes tolled after Dujiakan Toll Station.
 The expressway then heads south, passing through Liangxiang in Fangshan, before leaving Beijing near Liulihe.